-We are the leading publicly-traded finance company focused on the commercial real estate industry.
-We provide custom-tailored financing to high-end private and corporate owners of real estate, including senior and junior mortgage debt, senior and mezzanine corporate capital, and corporate net lease financing.
-Our objective is to generate consistent and attractive returns on our invested capital by providing innovative and value-added financing solutions to our customers.
+We are a leading publicly-traded finance company focused on the commercial real estate industry.
+We primarily provide custom-tailored financing to highend private and corporate owners of real estate, including senior and mezzanine real estate debt, senior and mezzanine corporate capital, corporate net lease financing and equity.
+Our objective is to deliver strong dividends and superior risk-adjusted returns on equity to shareholders by providing innovative and value added financing solutions to our customers.
 We are taxed as a real estate investment trust ("REIT") for U.S. federal income tax purposes.

 Our principal executive offices are located at 1114 Avenue of the Americas, New York, New York 10036, and our telephone number is (212) 930-9400.
 Our website is www.istarfinancial.com.
 The information on our website is not considered part of this prospectus supplement or the accompanying prospectus.
-Our five primary regional offices are located in Atlanta, Boston, Dallas, Hartford and San Francisco. iStar Asset Services, our loan servicing subsidiary, is located in Hartford, and iStar Real Estate Services, our corporate facilities management division, is headquartered in Atlanta.
+Our six primary regional offices are located in Atlanta, Boston, Chicago, Dallas, Hartford and San Francisco. iStar Asset Services, our loan servicing subsidiary, is located in Hartford, and iStar Real Estate Services, our corporate facilities management division, is headquartered in Atlanta.
+We also have a subsidiary, iStar Europe Ltd. with an office located in London.

-This section describes some, but not all, of the risks of purchasing Notes in the offering.
-The prospectus to which this supplement relates also contains a Risk Factors section beginning on page 2 of that prospectus.
-You should carefully consider these risks, in addition to the other information contained or incorporated by reference in this document, before purchasing Notes.
+This section describes some, but not all, of the risks of purchasing the Notes in the offering.
+Our Annual report on Form 10-K for the fiscal year ended December 31, 2006, which is incorporated by reference into this supplement and the accompanying prospectus, also contains a Risk Factors section beginning on page 16 of that report.
+You should carefully consider these risks, in addition to the other information contained or incorporated by reference in this document, before purchasing the Notes.
 You should carefully review the factors discussed below and the cautionary statements referred to in "Forward-Looking Statements."